brandonboesch/WirelessGame/README.md

 After Player1 presses the user button, the screen on the master device should update saying that Player1 has been paired.
 Player2 should then press their user button as well.
 Once both players have their paddles paired, the game is ready to begin.
 Any player can now press the user button found on the master device to start the game.

 When the game starts, Player1's paddle will be on the left side of the screen, and Player2's paddle will be on the right.
 Players can control the paddles on the screen my moving their slave devices up and down in an arc, as seen in the image below.
-Internally, the slave devices are capturing thier x,y, and z coordinates using their accelerometer.
+Internally, the slave devices are capturing thier x,y, and z coordinates using their accelerometers.
 After capturing enough measurements, the values are averaged and then broadcasting over the mesh network.
 The master device will receive that broadcast, determines who sent the message, translates the x,y,z data into an angle, and then updates that player's paddle on the screen based off that angle.
 If the device is at 180 degrees, the game will draw the paddle at the very top of the screen, and if at 0 degress the paddle will be on the bottom.

 <img src="images/arc.png" width="300">